patelmeet1009/soldpress/readme.txt

 **You are required to register for a data feed a http://tools.realtorlink.ca.
 An email containing user name and password is sent to the email address submitted as Technical Contact.**

-= Sample Data Feed Default Credentials =

-A sample service is available which provides a wide variety of sample data.
-A small set of property, office and agent data is available from this service.

 == Frequently Asked Questions ==

 = Where do I get authentication credentials? =